Lu Gwei-djen

+Early life

+Lu was born on July 22, 1904 in Nanjing, Jiangsu, Qing China.
+Her father was a pharmacist, with knowledge of both Chinese and Western herbal remedies.
+She was educated in science at Ginling College in Nanjing.

 Career

-Lu began her distinguished career teaching biochemistry at the Women's Medical College in Shanghai between 1928–30, then moved to teach at the Medical School at St. John's University, Shanghai between 1930-33.
-She then took up a post as Research Assistant at the Henry Lester Institute for Medical Research, Shanghai from 1933-37.
+Lu began her distinguished career teaching biochemistry at the Women's Medical College in Shanghai between 1928 and 1930, then moved to teach at the medical school at St. John's University, Shanghai, between 1930 and 1933.
+She then took up a post as research assistant at the Henry Lester Institute for Medical Research, Shanghai, from 1933 to 1937.

-In 1938, she came to the UK for a year's postgraduate study at the University of Cambridge under Dorothy M. Needham, as a research student at Newnham College.
+In 1938, Lu came to the UK for a year's postgraduate study at the University of Cambridge under Dorothy M. Needham, as a research student at Newnham College.

-In 1939, during World War II, she took up a post as Research Fellow at the Institute of Experimental Biochemistry, University of California, Berkeley, and at the Harriman Research Lab, San Francisco, from 1939-41.
-She moved to the Hillman Hospital, Birmingham, Alabama from 1941–42, and then to the International Cancer Research Foundation, Philadelphia, from 1942-45.
+In 1939, during World War II, Lu took up a post as research fellow at the Institute of Experimental Biochemistry, University of California, Berkeley, and at the Harriman Research Lab, San Francisco, from 1939 to 1941.
+She moved to the Hillman Hospital, Birmingham, Alabama, from 1941 to 1942, and then to the International Cancer Research Foundation, Philadelphia, Pennsylvania, from 1942 to 1945.

-In 1945, she joined the Needhams in Chongqing as a consultant for nutrition at the Co-operation office and in 1948, moved to Paris to work at UNESCO at the secretariat for natural sciences.
+In 1945, Lu joined the Needhams in Chongqing as a consultant for nutrition at the Co-operation office and in 1948, moved to Paris, France, to work at UNESCO at the secretariat for natural sciences.

-From 1947 onwards, she was a Research Fellow of the Wellcome Medical Foundation, working with Dr Joseph Needham in Cambridge on the 'Science & Civilisation in China' project.
+From 1957 onwards, Lu was a research fellow of the Wellcome Medical Foundation, working with Dr Joseph Needham in Cambridge on the "Science & Civilisation in China" project.

-She was a Foundation Fellow of Lucy Cavendish College, Cambridge.
+Lu was a Foundation Fellow of Lucy Cavendish College, Cambridge.